Best Nickel-Free Stainless Steel Cookware

 Start with the vessel, not the claim

 Choose the Whole-Clad set if you need several coordinated pots and pans.
 Choose the 3-Ply-Base set if a broad collection matters more than conductive sidewalls.
-The stockpot and saucepan are better when your need is specific.
+The stockpot is better when your need is specific.
 Our broader stainless steel cookware set recommendations compare mainstream sets without limiting the field to nickel-free claims.

 Verify the food-contact surface